SwedbankPay/developer.swedbankpay.com/payments/trustly/redirect.md

 ## Trustly flow

+This is an example of the Redirect scenario.
+For other integrations, take a look at the respective sections.
 The sequence diagram below shows the two requests you have to send to Swedbank Pay to make a purchase.
-The diagram also shows the process of a complete purchase in high level.
+The diagram also shows the steps in a [`sale`][sale] process.

+Swedbank Pay Trustly Payments uses the [`Deposit` call][deposit] to perform a payment.
+After this, the end-user will be presented with the returned `iframe` URL in order to perform the payment with their prefered bank.
+Once the user has completed the payment, Swedbank Pay will receive a notification asynchronously from Trustly, hence why the UI will initiate polling toward our back-end.
+The payment status after being redirect to `completeUrl` will then indicate if the payment was successful or not, or if the payment is still in progress.

 ```mermaid
 sequenceDiagram